VCityTeam/3DUSE/doc/HowTo/HowTo_Make_A_ctest.md

 + Open this `CMakeLists.txt` file and add the following lines :

 		add_executable(testSunlightComputation testSunlightComputation.cxx)

 		target_link_libraries(testSunlightComputation CityGMLSunlightQtPlugin)

 		add_test( SUNLIGHT_COMPUTATION
 		  testSunlightComputation)

+   Notes:
-*Note : the command `add_executable` permits to create the executable which will run when you launch the test.
-The first argument is the name of the executable which will be created and the second one is the .cpp files which will be used to create this executable.*
+    * the command `add_executable` permits to create the executable which will run when you launch the test.
+The first argument is the name of the executable which will be created and the second one is the .cpp files which will be used to create this executable.

-*Note : The command `target_link_libraries` permits to link against the libraries your test will need.
+    * The command `target_link_libraries` permits to link against the libraries your test will need.
 The first argument is the name of your previously created exec and the second one is the name of your library (normally set in the main CMakeLists.txt).*

-*Note: The commande `add_test` is the command which will run when you launch your ctest.
-The first argument is the name of the test and the second one is the name of the executable.*
+    * The commande `add_test` is the command which will run when you launch your ctest.
+The first argument is the name of the test and the second one is the name of the executable.

 + Now go back in the folder holding your functionality and add the following line to the CMakeLists.txt :